Use Employertube as part of your organisations diversity and inclusion strategy.

 Diversity in the workplace

 Diversity in the workplace was once a goal; now it's an expectation.
 But delivering diversity takes more than just policies and procedures.
-Monitoring the effectiveness of these policies is crucial, otherwise the best intentions can remain just that - intentions unfulfilled.
-So, what is monitoring and how is it best carried out?
+Monitoring the effectiveness of these policies is crucial, otherwise the best intentions can remain just that - intentions, unfulfilled.
+So, what is diversity monitoring and how is it best carried out?